 - Each Strategic Member of the working group has a seat on the Specification Committee.

-- At least one seat is allocated to Participant Members.
+- Two seats are allocated to Participant Members.
 Additional Specification Committee seats for Participant Members may be added by a super-majority resolution of the Steering Committee.
 Participant Member seats are elected following the Eclipse "Single Transferable Vote", as defined in the Eclipse Bylaws.

-- At least one seat is allocated to Committer Members.
+- One seat is allocated to Committer Members.
 Additional Specification Committee seats for Committer Members may be added by a super-majority resolution of the Steering Committee.
 Committer Member seats are elected following the Eclipse "Single Transferable Vote", as defined in the Eclipse Bylaws.

 - Guest members that have been invited by the OSGi WG Steering Committee as observers.
 Guest members have no voting rights.